dceejay/RedMap/README.md

     { "action": "feedback", "name": "some name", "value": "some value" } // when a user calls the feedback function - see below

-There is a function available to make sending data to Node-RED easier (e.g. from inside a user defined popup), called feedback() - it takes two (or three) parameters, name, value, and optionally an action name (defaults to "feedback"), and can be used inside something like an input tag - `onchange='feedback(this.name,this.value)'`.
-Value can be a more complex object if required as long as it is serialisable.

 All actions also include a `msg._sessionid` property that indicates which client session they came from.
 Any msg sent out that includes this property will ONLY be sent to that session - so you can target map updates to specific sessions if required.

+### Utility functions

+There are some internal functions available to make interacting with Node-RED easier (e.g. from inside a user defined popup., these include:

+ - **feedback()** : it takes two (or three) parameters, name, value, and optionally an action name (defaults to "feedback"), and can be used inside something like an input tag - `onchange='feedback(this.name,this.value)'`.
+Value can be a more complex object if required as long as it is serialisable.

+ - **delMarker()** : takes the name of the marker as a parameter.
+In a popup this can be specified as `$name` for dynamic substitution.

+ - **editPoly()** : takes the name of the shape or line as a parameter.
+In a popup this can be specified as `$name` for dynamic substitution.

 ## Controlling the map